KingsMentor/Phrase/README.md

 2. Phrase is best used for runtime translation for user generated content and not for translating static strings or localizing your appliation string resource.

-### Closing Thought.
+### Closing Remark.
 Phrase is still actively under development.
 Pull Request, contributions, thoughts and constructive criticism are welcomed.
 Please ensure you understand the context before contributing.
+[Submit issues here](https://github.com/KingsMentor/Phrase/issues).